Celeste Dandeker-Arnold OBE (Founder)

 Kimberley Harvey, appointed February 2016

-Kimberley has had the opportunity to work with past and present company dancers and Candoco Artists on research or performance projects, including performing as part of the company of 12 Candoco dancers at the London 2012 Paralympic Closing Ceremony.
+Kimberley has had the opportunity to work with past and present company dancers/other Candoco Artists on research or performance projects.
+An example of this would be performing as part of the company of 12 Candoco dancers at the London 2012 Paralympic Closing Ceremony.

 Cressida Hubbard, appointed February 2016